Steem-FOSSbot/steem-fossbot-voter/README.md

 Rules are based on a collection of metrics which this app interprets from raw Steem data.
 For example, you could add 10 score points for every image, or deduct 2 points for every minute since the post was created.

-These rules, called an algorithm, is editable through the server app Dashboard, and you can also view run statistics, logs and tests here.
+These rules, called an algorithm, are editable through the server app Dashboard, and you can also view run statistics, logs and tests here.

 The server is designed to be triggered periodically for a bot run iteration, for example every 30 or 60 minutes.
 This can be done on Heroku with an add-on, or manually on the dashboard provided, or even by a HTTP GET method to ```/run-bot?json=true&api_key=BOT_API_KEY``` endpoint, which is used internally and can be used externally by a seperate app.

-Please see the [discussion doc page](/docs/discussion.md) for in depth details on e curation algorithm and how to use it to create a custom bot, as well as a discussion on bots on Steem in general.
+Please see the [discussion doc page](/docs/discussion.md) for in depth details on the curation algorithm and how to use it to create a custom bot, as well as a discussion on bots on Steem in general.
 For technical details see the [algorithm and metrics doc page](/docs/algorithm.md).

 ## Usage